Skip to content

 You will have the opportunity to seek out and participate in an away elective, nationally or internationally, in an area of interest.

 Joint electives in a medicine and pediatrics subspecialty are also possible.
 Rotations in allergy, dermatology, endocrinology and rheumatology are common.
+For those residents going into fellowship, we offer an intermittent second continuity clinic in that specialty to gain further experience in that area and to build relationships with their faculty.

 Our residents are the key to our success.
-Our diverse group of trainees come from far and wide and are dedicated, enthusiastic and extremely hard-working.
+Our diverse group of trainees come from far and wide and are dedicated, enthusiastic and hard-working.
 They excel in patient care, leadership and education.

 We seek candidates with strong academic records, exceptional interpersonal skills and a sincere desire to work with and for adults and children.